zhuwbigdata/akeyless-k8s-secrets/k8s-injector/README.md

 ## Create Akeyless Secret Injector

+Note:
-Note: AKEYLESS_API_GW_URL with the URL of your Gateway API v1 endpoint: /api/v1
+1. AKEYLESS_API_GW_URL with the URL of your Gateway API v1 endpoint: /api/v1
+2. One secret injector is based on a single k8s auth method.
+3. Only one secret injector can be deployed into a single k8s cluster.
 ```
 $ kubectl create namespace akeyless
 $ kubectl label namespace akeyless name=akeyless